 WooCommerce took this approach when it first launched its online payments feature WooCommerce Payments, initially introducing it as an invitational beta.
 The controlled participation allowed the team to observe customer and store behaviour, work through new scenarios, and conduct pointed outreach when appropriate.
 The insights from the invitational beta allowed them to confidently launch to broader audiences three months later and with a few strong customer showcases that highlighted the product’s positive impact on Woo merchants’ businesses.

 When they did launch, they developed a marketing strategy to feature WooCommerce Payments across the website.
 The team anchored the WooCommerce Payments landing page in the main site navigation and invested in search ads, resulting in a 10x boost in traffic to the payments page overnight.
 And in the first month post-launch, marketing banners and hero placements on the Woo Marketplace drove almost a third of payments page traffic.

 4. Integrate payments into the customer experience

 For Xero, in-app messaging in the dashboard has performed especially well.
-In February 2016, the team launched its first in-app communication to help boost awareness and drive engagement of its online Stripe payments service.
-They saw a 1,000% increase in the number of Stripe connections that month compared to the average of the previous six months.
-They continue to optimize their in-app communication to ensure they reach the right customers at the right time with the right message.
+In February 2016, the team launched the first in-app communication to help boost awareness and drive engagement of its Stripe payments service.
+They saw a 1000% increase in the number of Stripe connections that month compared to the average of the previous six months.
+They continue to optimise their in-app communication to ensure they reach the right customers at the right time with the right message.

 5. Experiment with owned and paid channels

 Take advantage of the marketing channels at your disposal to reach your target customers.
-Owned channels, like your emails, blog, social media accounts, website, and dashboard, are free and easy to experiment with.
-Other channels are more costly, like paid retargeting, paid search, or display ads, requiring a dedicated budget to pursue.
+Owned channels, such as your emails, blog, social media accounts, website and dashboard, are free and easy to experiment with.
+Other channels are more costly, such as paid retargeting, paid search or display ads, requiring a dedicated budget to pursue.
 Test different approaches to see what works best for your audience.